-Striking cheekbones can be further emphasised to create a balance between the forehead and chin by drawing the attention to the top of the face.
-An aviator is the perfect solution.
-For optical frames, avoid semi-rimmed models and select full-rimmed styles instead.
+Striking cheekbones can be further emphasised by Aviator frames to help create a balance between the forehead and chin by drawing the attention to the top of the face.
+For optical frames, avoid semi-rimmed models and go for full-rimmed styles instead.

 Our eye health consultations are among the most comprehensive in the industry and can determine not only visual disorders but also the early presence of certain diseases.
 Click here to find out more.

 Book an examination with your nearest Cutler and Gross optician below and let us take care of your eyes.